 “Every twilight is double, aurora and evening.
 This formidable chrysalis which is called the universe shivers eternally in feeling, at the same time, the agonizing caterpillar and the butterfly reawakening ”, Victor Hugo.

-The butterfly belongs to the invertebrates species of lepidoptera; its life cycle consists of four phases: egg, caterpillar, chrysalis and adult.
+The butterfly belongs to the lepidoptera invertebrates species; its life cycle consists of four phases: egg, caterpillar, chrysalis and adult.
 What men call “butterfly”, cherishing its colors and lightness and dedicating to it poetic verses, is the organism that develops in the last phase.

 Within the common and literary language, the butterfly has become a metaphor of pure and fleeting beauty, of vanishing joy, and of innocent love.
-Such a small insect arrived to embody overwhelming feelings, such as melancholy and passion, and universal meanings such as rebirth and transformation; in this sense, the butterfly possesses a powerful symbology.
-Therefore, a quality that poets have perhaps forgotten to praise is exactly its power, or we might say its strength.
-The concept of strength can be variously interpreted; which is more remarkable, the physical or the moral strength?
-To what extent a man is said “strong”, and to what extent is a woman?
-Do we need more strength to lift 140kg, as the Olympic champion Paul Edward Anderson did winning the title of “strongest man of all times”, or to work in an hospital during the Covid-19 pandemic, with 12 hours and no possibility to drink or eat, as the Seattle Medical Center’s nurse Melanie Arciega did?
-The global crisis related to the pandemic leaded us to reconsider the concept of strength —today being strong, means to resist fear, to keep fighting for life, to keep believing in humanity; being strong means being able to bend into the confined space of our house, into the limited social freedoms, into the to be re-planned goals, without braking.
+Such a small insect embodies overwhelming feelings such as melancholy and passion, and universal meanings such as rebirth and transformation; in this sense, the butterfly possesses a powerful symbology.
+Therefore, a quality that poets have perhaps forgotten to praise is exactly its power, and so its strength.
+The concept of strength can be variously interpreted; is more remarkable the physical or the moral strength?
+Why do we call a man “strong”, and why do we call so a woman?
+Do we need more strength to lift 140kg, like the Olympic champion Paul Edward Anderson did, or to work in an hospital during the Covid-19 pandemic, with 12 hours shifts and no possibility to drink or eat, like the Seattle Medical Center’s nurse Melanie Arciega did?
+The global crisis related to the pandemic let us reconsider the concept of strength —being strong can mean to be able to resist to fear, to keep fighting for life, to keep believing in humanity.
+Being strong means being able to bend into the confined space of our house and into the limited social freedoms without braking.
 Strength is Resilience.

-The life cycle of some species of butterflies doesn’t go beyond 24 hours: 24 hours to explore a small corner of the world, to coupling, and to nourish themselves enough to accomplish the last, imminent, wings flap.
-Therefore strength also reflects itself in the ability of channel once expectations within the brief time-lapse of one single day.
-If the uncertain historic moment requires us to re-address our life choices to the immediate present, like butterflies do we need to look at the next 24 hours as “our world”.
+The life cycle of some species of butterflies is shorter than 24 hours: 24 hours to explore a small corner of the world, to coupling, and to nourish themselves enough to accomplish the last imminent wings flap.
+Strength can also mean being able of channeling our life expectations within the brief time-lapse of one single day.
+Since the uncertain historic moment requires to re-address our life choices to the immediate present, like butterflies do, we need to look at the next 24 hours as “our world”.
 As the philosopher Rabindranath Tangore wrote: “The butterfly doesn’t count the years, but the instants: for this reason its time is enough for her”.
-The back front isn’t an option, and the projection of ourselves into the future is blurry, but the present time is still a valid possibility of gratification —a context for experiencing desire and growth, to create and to being happy.
+We can’t go back in time and our own projection in the future is blurry, but the present moment is still a valid possibility for experiencing desire and growth.

-This artwork commemorates the value of the human soul’s intrinsic strength, existing regardless sex, age, body size and physical health, applied to the daily dimension.
+This artwork commemorates the human soul’s intrinsic strength existing regardless of sex, age, body size and physical health, applied to the daily dimension.
 Getting inspiration from the life cycle of butterflies and from their powerful symbology, 24 hours represents the immediate present not only as a circumstance of mere existence, but as a possibility for self-realization.